Find Affordable College Courses

 30 Yearly Graduations

-Lincoln Memorial University is the 12th most popular school in the nation for students seeking a graduate certificate in curriculum and instruction.
+Lincoln Memorial University is the 12th most popular school in the nation for students seeking a graduate certificate in curriculum & instruction.
 Each year, around 4,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $23,760 per year, while in-state graduate students, on average, pay $19,654 per year.
-For the 2020-2021 academic year, 30 graduate certificates were handed out to curriculum and instruction majors at LMU.
-Of these students, 87% were women and 10% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $25,680 per year, while in-state graduate students, on average, pay $22,451 per year.
+During the most recent year for which we have data, 30 people received their graduate certificate in curriculum & instruction from LMU.
+Around 3% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 #15